BaileyAndrew/antGLasso-Implementation/README.md

 You get roughly the same precision-recall curves regardless of the size of the input data (but the best L1 penalties will be different).
-We can see that anBiGLasso gets roughly the same results as scBiGLasso - it might even be a bit better, but only slightly.
+We can see that anBiGLasso gets roughly the same results as scBiGLasso - the hungry algorithm does slightly better, whereas the well-nourished (?) algorithm does slightly worse.

 #### anBiGLasso Results